flipcoder/siege-tools/README.md

     nnoremap <leader>s :!/usr/bin/env python2 ~/bin/siege-tools/sgmake.py -R %:p:h<cr>

 When leader+s is pressed, sgmake does a backwards scan (-R option) for projects starting from the file you're editing, assuming you're probably editing in either the project or a nested source dir, and then runs the build on the first project it detects using the build system detected.

+###sgrun (SiegeRun)###

+Ever tried to simply run a program while editing it's code in a deep nested directory?
+SiegeRun digs deep, finds the binary, and runs it for you.

+Example:

+Let's say your working dir is MyProject/src/video and you're editing Canvas.cpp

+A 'sgrun' call, will find and run:
+MyProjects/bin/mybinary

+It also intelligently tries to avoid supplemental scripts and tests.

 ## Future ##